 Staying on the outskirts of town means you’ll have more privacy and a little less noise on a lively Saturday night.
 Though it’s not to worry, nowhere in Banff is like a large city at night, and noise is never much of an issue.

 The most notable hotel located on the outskirts of town is the famous Banff Springs Hotel (aka the Castle).
-Upon viewing, you can see why its location in the trees and away from downtown is perfect for it.
+Upon viewing, you can see why its location, which is in the trees and away from downtown, is perfect for it.

-There is also the Juniper Hotel which has a convenient location near Mount Norquay.
-The Juniper Hotel is not near Downtown Banff across the Trans Canada.
+There is also the Juniper Hotel, which is conveniently located near Mount Norquay.
+The Juniper Hotel is not near Downtown Banff, but instead across the Trans Canada.
 It’s about a 25-minute walk to Banff Ave, or they offer a free shuttle.
+While it’s in a quieter location, it also sits over the highway, something to note during booking.

 Where to Stay on the Outskirts of Banff Ave